Keyboard shortcuts

 m.(e)

 Evaluate the expression e with the module m locally opened, as if by open.
-This can make some expressions easier to read and write, without polluting the global scope with a declaration-level open.
+This can make some expressions easier to read and write without polluting the surrounding scope with a declaration-level open.

 x binop y

 Apply an operator to x and y.
-Operators are functions like any other, and can be user-defined.
-Wyn pre-defines certain “magical” overloaded operators that work on several types.
-Overloaded operators cannot be defined by the user.
-Both operands must have the same type.
-The predefined operators and their semantics are:
+Operators are functions like any other and can be user-defined.
+Wyn pre-defines a set of overloaded operators that work across multiple numeric types; these overloaded operators cannot be redefined by the user (but they may be shadowed — see User-Defined Operators).
+Both operands must have the same type, except where noted below for **.
+The predefined operators are:

 x && y